Precision reconstruction of rational CFT from exact fixed point tensor network: The structure of FP Tensor

-In general, the FP tensor can be decomposed as: \be \mathcal{T}^{abc}_{(i,I)(j,J)(k,K)} = \alpha_{IJK}^{ijk} C^{abc}_{ijk} \ee This is because a three-point correlation function of three boundary operators carries two parts, represented diagramatically in \figref{fig4}, namely the structure coefficients $C^{abc}_{ijk}$ and the conformal blocks carrying the dependence of the correlation function on the precise descendent in the primary families, the location of insertions, and the precise shape of the manifold in which operators are inserted.
-To set our notations, the three point correlation functions of three primary boundary changing operators on the upper-half plane is given by:
+In general, the FP tensor can be decomposed as: \be \mathcal{T}^{abc}_{(i,I)(j,J)(k,K)} = \alpha_{IJK}^{ijk} C^{abc}_{ijk} \ee This is because a three-point correlation function of three boundary operators carries two parts, represented diagrammatically in \figref{fig4}, namely the structure coefficients $C^{abc}_{ijk}$ and the 3-point conformal blocks carrying the dependence of the correlation function on the precise descendant in the primary families, the location of insertions, and the precise shape of the manifold in which operators are inserted.
+To set our notations, the three point correlation functions of three primary boundary-changing operators on the upper-half-plane (UHP) is given by:

 where $I=J=K=0$ denotes the fact that the inserted operators are all primaries.
-Conformal blocks involving other descendents where $I,J,K\neq 0 $ can be generated by repeated use of the Virasoro or generally Kac-Moody operators in the primaries.
+Conformal blocks involving other descendants where $I,J,K\neq 0 $ can be generated by repeated use of the Virasoro or generally Kac-Moody operators in the primaries.